monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

 # Versioning: Managing Evolution Without Revolution

 "How can we modify this field without breaking existing applications?"
-This question, asked during an architecture committee meeting, perfectly illustrates the challenge of data contract versioning.
+This question, asked during an architecture committee, perfectly illustrates the challenge of data contract versioning.
 Evolution is inevitable, but it shouldn't turn into a revolution.
-Data contract versioning represents a crucial challenge in modern data management, where change is constant but must be controlled to avoid disruption.
+Data contract versioning represents a crucial challenge in modern data management, where change is constant but must be controlled to avoid disruptions.

 ## The Need for Controlled Change

 Change in data structures is a constant in our systems.
-Needs evolve, models are refined, requirements transform.
-However, each modification to a data contract can have cascading repercussions throughout the information system.
-Version management thus becomes a balancing act between the necessity of evolution and maintaining stability.
+Needs evolve, models refine, requirements transform.
+However, each modification to a data contract can have cascade repercussions throughout the information system.
+Version management thus becomes a balancing act between the necessity for evolution and maintaining stability.

-The approach to data contract versioning revolves around three fundamental principles:
-1. Predictability: all changes must be anticipated and communicated
-2. Compatibility: modifications must, whenever possible, preserve the functioning of existing systems
-3. Traceability: each evolution must be documented and justified
+The approach to data contract versioning revolves around three fundamental principles.
+The first is predictability: all changes must be anticipated and communicated.
+The second is compatibility: modifications must, as much as possible, preserve existing systems' functioning.
+The third is traceability: each evolution must be documented and justified.

 ## The Dimensions of Change

-The typology of changes in a data contract can be analyzed along several dimensions:
+The typology of changes in a data contract can be analyzed along several dimensions.
-- The technical dimension concerns the very nature of modifications: additions, deletions, or modifications of fields
+- The technical dimension concerns the very nature of modifications: additions, deletions, or modifications of fields.
-- The functional dimension focuses on the business impact of changes
+- The functional dimension looks at the business impact of changes.
-- The temporal dimension defines the rhythm and progressiveness of evolution
+- The temporal dimension, finally, defines the rhythm and progressiveness of evolutions.

 ```mermaid
 sequenceDiagram